 As a psychotherapist, she worked primarily with survivors of violence, served as co-head of the intervention center against domestic violence at the Directorate of Justice and Home Affairs of the Canton of Zurich, advised organizations at home and abroad, taught at universities and colleges, and wrote numerous articles in specialist journals and books.

-Her artistic practice is also informed by her many years of experience as a trauma specialist.
-A central aspect of her work is the inseparable relationship between body, space, and context.
-She has contributed to numerous theater projects (including one realized in a Swiss men’s prison), worked as a script consultant for a Swiss documentary on depression, and contributed to the screenplay of a feature film on domestic violence.
+Her artistic practice is deeply informed by her many years of experience as a trauma specialist.
+A central aspect of her work lies in the inseparable relationship between body, space, and context.
+She has contributed to numerous theater projects—including one staged in a Swiss men’s prison—served as a script consultant for the Swiss documentary SeelenSchatten (2002), and collaborated on the screenplay of the feature film Giochi d’estate (2011), which addresses domestic violence.

 In 2016, she initiated the international, transdisciplinary, and participatory art project WOMEN IN THE DARK against discrimination and violence.

-All of her projects are grounded in the recognition that people share their most intimate experiences—especially in crisis-ridden contexts—only when anonymity and safe spaces are guaranteed and when they are assured that their voices will be heard and taken seriously.
-The voices of those affected contribute to the perception and visibility of these experiences and also encourage others to stand up for their rights and demands.
+All of her projects are grounded in the recognition that people share their most intimate experiences—especially in crisis-ridden contexts—only when safe spaces, informed trust, and anonymity are guaranteed, and when they are assured that their voices will be heard and taken seriously.
+Across every work context, the practices of making values visible, communicating planned actions transparently, and facilitating critical dialogue are essential.

 Collaboration and participation form the anchor, while the various media serve as the means of her artistic intervention.